tmaylock/PowerShell-Automation/README.md

   - Switches Module: SharpSnmpLib for SNMP communication (download from [here](https://www.nuget.org/api/v2/package/Lextm.SharpSnmpLib/12.5.2) and use SharpSnmpLib.dll from the folder "lib\netstandard2.0")

 ## Automating the Process
+- Secret Store
+  - Comment the "Microsoft.PowerShell.SecretStore" module out of "RequiredModules" to make it easier to run manually.
+  - Read the notes under the "Get-SecretFromVault" function.
+  - Consider replacing this with [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-powershell), it's much easier to use and more portable.
 - Create 3 scheduled tasks set to run as the user with granted permissions, run whether or not the user is logged on or not, with the highest privileges.
   - Scheduler.ps1 -Schedule '15Minute'
   - Scheduler.ps1 -Schedule 'Hourly'